Armand de Las Cuevas

 Armand de Las Cuevas (26 June 1968 – 2 August 2018) was a French racing cyclist.

-He won prestigious races such as the Critérium du Dauphiné Libéré, Clásica de San Sebastián and the (at the time) unofficial time trial world championship, Grand Prix des Nations.
+De Las Cuevas won races such as the Critérium du Dauphiné Libéré, Clásica de San Sebastián and the (at the time) unofficial time trial world championship, Grand Prix des Nations.
 A time trial specialist, he won many prologues and individual time trials in the early 1990s.
-In both the 1992 and 1994 Tour de France he finished in the top 5 of the prologue as well as the other ITT's.
-He won a stage in the 1994 Giro d'Italia, an ITT, and placed in the top 5 of both other time trials.
-He also rode strongly enough to come in 9th on general classification.
-In the 1994 Tour de Romandie he won the prologue and finished 2nd overall.
+In the 1992 and 1994 Tour de France he finished in the top five of the prologue as well as the other individual time trials (ITT).
+He won a stage in the 1994 Giro d'Italia, an ITT, and placed in the top five of both other time trials.
+He was placed ninth in the general classification.
+In the 1994 Tour de Romandie he won the prologue and finished second overall.

 He also competed in track pursuit racing, and was bronze medalist in the discipline at the 1990 UCI Track Cycling World Championships in Japan.

 De Las Cuevas retired to Réunion in 1999, where he founded a cycling school.

-He committed suicide there in 2018.
+In 2018, he died by suicide in Réunion.